pcorey/pcorey.github.io/_posts/2016-05-02-meteor-unit-testing-with-testdoublejs.markdown

 Recently, I’ve been getting feedback from people who read my [Unit Testing With Meteor 1.3](http://blog.east5th.co/2015/12/21/unit-testing-with-meteor-1.3/).

-They like the idea of bypassing `meteor test`{:.language-javascript} for faster unit test turnarounds, but find the dependency injection technique I described to be too much work in practice.
+They like the idea of using [Mocha](https://mochajs.org/) directly and bypassing `meteor test`{:.language-javascript} for faster unit test turnarounds, but find the dependency injection technique I described to be too much work in practice.
 But without dependency injection, how do we get around Meteor’s “magic imports”?

 <pre class="language-javascript"><code class="language-javascript">Error: Cannot find module 'meteor/meteor'
 at Function.Module._resolveFilename (module.js:338:15)